 Nowadays, Muhammad is knee-deep in his solo career, working simultaneously on three separate projects, and continuing on his never-ending quest to hone his skills as a musician.
 “As a kid DJ’ing, sampling, and looking for records, you just look for the best pieces, open loops, elements and parts that you can piece or put together, and now I don’t have to rely on that,” says Muhammad.
 “I can play a chord progression on a guitar.
 Sonically, I know how to make my drums sound like something that was played in 1960 compressed a hundred times over and put on vinyl.
 I know how to do that with a live set, so it’s like I’m really buzzing right now.
 I’m real happy, because I’m like, all this stuff sounds like a sample and it’s not.”
 Suitable on drums, bass and piano, Muhammad has just one of his long-term sights set on learning the cello.
 “There’s still so much I don’t know, as far as theory.
 I want to be able to have that sort of understanding, that connection with music,” he says.

 Photo Credit: Melissa Louise O’Neal

-The contention that sometimes exists between jazz authoritarians and hip hop artists is an ironic kind for A Tribe Called Quest, who transfigured the genre specifically by marrying the two.
-“For all those people who were hating on hop hip, you know, the purists…at some point it’s like you know, we really gotta turn that around,” asserts Muhammad.
-We all come from the same place, and we have the same struggle and damn anyone for frowning upon the of growth of a culture, the musicians, the art form.
+The contention that sometimes exists between jazz authoritarians and hip hop artists is an ironic kind for A Tribe Called Quest, who transfigured music specifically by marrying the two.
+“For all those people who were hating on hop hip, you know, the purists…at some point it’s like, you know, we really gotta turn that around,” asserts Muhammad.
+We all come from the same place, and we have the same struggle and damn anyone for frowning upon the growth of a culture, the musicians, the art form.
 So I think you can definitely look back to the 1990s era of hip hip and say it really changed the mood or spirit of jazz.
-For anyone who says something different, they’re just fronters…they’re haters.”
+For anyone who says something different, they’re just fronters… they’re haters.”